CodeByDavid24/TheKopiCoders/README.md

 ## Character Customization

-The character attributes are defined in `characters/serena.json`.
-You can modify this file to adjust character traits, behavior patterns, anxiety triggers, and coping mechanisms.
+The character attributes are defined in the JSON files located in the `soothe_app/characters/` directory.
+You can modify these files to adjust character traits, behavior patterns, anxiety triggers, and coping mechanisms.

-## Project Structure
+## Development Notes

-- `main.py`: Core application with game logic and Gradio interface
-- `characters/`: Directory containing character definitions
-  - `serena.json`: Primary character definition and attributes
-- `requirements.txt`: Required Python packages
+See `doc/anthropic-prompt-cheatsheet.md` for guidance on structuring prompts for the Claude API, and `doc/code-breakdown.md` for a detailed explanation of the application's architecture.